 Introductory notes

-Where ornaments and playing techniques have standard notations within sheet music these have been explained, however its also important to note that not all musical traditions abide by those standards, and in some cases reading notation literally may result in playing that sounds idiomatically wrong.
+Where ornaments and playing techniques have standard notations within sheet music these have been explained, however its also important to note that not all musical traditions abide by those standard interpretations, and may use symbols to mean different things.

 The importance of listening